nathan-muir/fontawesome-markers/README.md

 ##Update

+7th August 2014 - Updated to fontawesome 4.1.0, see https://github.com/FortAwesome/Font-Awesome/wiki/Upgrading-from-3.2.1-to-4 for the list of changed names.
-Changed font extraction process - Glyph size is a much more manageable 64px now, and rotation / flip corrected.
+26th September 2013 - Changed font extraction process - Glyph size is a much more manageable 64px now, and rotation / flip corrected.